 - In September all Year 7s are assessed through online tests called the Cognitive Ability Tests (CATS) which are marked externally.
 The results from these tests are shared with subject teachers so that appropriate planning and support in the classroom can be put into place.

 - Within the graduated approach the class teacher is responsible for meeting all of the needs within the classroom.
-Heads of Faculty and class teachers in conjunction with Support allocate interventions and teaching assistants in the most effective way to meet needs and enhance progress.
+Heads of Faculty and class teachers in conjunction with Support allocate interventions.
+The Head of Support deploys teaching assistants in the most effective way to meet needs and enhance progress.
 If a parent has concerns/questions about their child’s needs or the way in which these needs are being met they should contact the Head of Support.
 Reasonable adjustments are made in extenuating circumstances.

-The school also works in partnership with other agencies, such as the Speech and Language Service, and consults with the Educational Psychologist where necessary.
+The school also works in partnership with other agencies, such as the Speech and Language Service and CAMHS and consults with the Educational Psychologist where necessary.
 Partnerships with parents/ carers and families are developed, so that there is a clear route for information sharing.

 What should I do if I think my child may have special educational needs?